 - We assess our goals.
 We change or modify goals that are no longer relevant to us.

 - We pay attention to our experiences of stress, of burnout.
 We prioritize our health and well-being and integrate personally appropriate ways to ensure we are taking care of ourselves nutritionally, physically, and emotionally.

 - We review the boundaries in our lives, particularly those between work and the rest of our lives.

 How have your specific work, skills and expertise, your perspectives and attitudes towards career, “moved” and/or “changed” over time?

-These are the conversations at Canvas Career Counselling.
-For more information or to book a consultation call please contact firstname.lastname@example.org
+Career Counselling can help at any stage of your career life.
+For more information or to book a consultation with Canvas Career Counselling please contact firstname.lastname@example.org